Los Antiguos

 Los Antiguos is a town in Santa Cruz Province, Argentina, located on the south shore of Lago Buenos Aires.
 It lies 2 km from the border with Chile, and 8 km from the Chilean town of Chile Chico.
 It is connected to Perito Moreno and Caleta Olivia on the Atlantic coast by a paved road.

 The town is an agricultural oasis, where small farms produce fruit crops.
 It was founded as the Leandro Alem Agricultural Colony in 1921, and was formally designated as a municipality in 1970.
 The area was covered by dust from the 1991 eruption of Mount Hudson, but it has since recovered.

 The name of Los Antiguos is a translation of the Tehuelche name, I-Keu-khon, meaning "Place of the Elders."

-In the 2010 census the town had a population of 3,363.
+In the 2022 census the town had a population of 4,655.

+Geography

 Climate

 Los Antiguos has a cold semi-arid climate (Köppen climate classification BSk) with warm, sunny summers and cold, snowy winters.